 Yesterday, in my parenting group, a parent shared her story:

 I have the sweetest, kindest two-year-old.
 He is attentive and fun-loving.
-Lately, out of the blue, he comes up and just hits his baby brother.
+Lately, out of the blue, my toddler started hitting his baby brother.
 We don’t spank.
 He hasn’t had any aggression that I can think of modelled to him.
 And still he hits again and again.
 Please help.

 I remember the first time my toddler son hit me.
 We were playing with his fisher price car garage on a relatively quiet and dreary afternoon.
 The house was silent except for our play.